anodejs/anodejs/docs/RDP_SETUP.md

 Copy all these parameters into RDP enabled configuration file.

-### Upgrade deployment to RDP enabled
+### Upgrade deployment to RDP enabled version

-In Azure portal, upgrade the deployment to RDP enabled.
-The RDP enabled package can be found at https://github.com/anodejs/anodejs/blob/master/resources/rdpenabled/anode.cspkg and you have the new configuration file ready.
+In Azure portal, upgrade the deployment.
+The RDP enabled package can be found at https://github.com/anodejs/anodejs/blob/master/resources/rdpenabled/anode.cspkg.
+The configuraiton file was prepared in the [previous step](https://github.com/anodejs/anodejs/blob/master/docs/RDP_SETUP.md#prepare-rdp-enabled-deployment-configuration).

 ### Try RDP to instances